jwheelo1/S22-4820/class/lect/05/Lect-05.md

 Let's group by the state and find out the set of states that each candidate won.

+This works with "having" as a where like clause.

+Also this has sub-queries.

 ```
   1: select state, candidate,
   2:         min(year) as year,